-The Virginia Alternate Assessment Program, or VAAP, is designed to measure what students with significant cognitive disabilities know and can do in relation to key learning objectives.
-Evidence-based portfolios contain student work samples based on the Aligned Standards of Learning (ASOL).
+The Virginia Alternate Assessment Program, or VAAP, is designed to measure learning in students with significant cognitive disabilities in grades 3-8 and high school.
+VAAP participants will take two forms of assessments based on the content area being evaluated:

 For more information, please visit the Alternate Assessment resources page on the Virginia Department of Education (VDOE) website.